unibo-dtm-se-2324-UniBoSmartCalendar/artifact/README.md

 * **Smart Parsing:** Backend engine that normalizes raw data coming from university servers.
 * **Local Caching:** Intelligent caching system to ensure instant access even when offline
 * **Cross-Platform Export:** Native compatibility with Google Calendar, Outlook, and Apple Calendar.
+* **Calendar subscription:** Doing the subscription, you can copy the URL of the calendar and paste in Outlook, Apple calendar and Google calendar

 ---